11 Sneaky Ways Target Gets You to Spend More

 Target’s layout is purposeful

 Like many other stores, Target has a large format requiring customers to walk through multiple sections to get where they need to go, thus adding to the browsing temptation, says Kristin McGrath, editor and shopping expert at Offers.com.
 The second you step in the door there are fun small-ticket items on display, McGrath says.
 The next thing people pass is the women’s clothing section which has a more boutique-like design.
 People have to walk by all of this before they can reach necessities like groceries, paper products, and hardware.
-It’s actually a great place to shop for these 29 things you probably aren’t buying at Target, yet.

 Some Targets even have special shelves